+The majority of hype across SD WAN capability revolves around cost savings.
+In reality, the outcome of low pricing could result in detrimental effects across application performance and uptime.
 One of the main selling points of SD WAN is cost savings but could using the Internet represent the Achilles heel for software services?
 We've added all of the data points an IT Manager needs to consider to the current release of our IT Managers buyers Framework.
 The data will be updated on a regular basis.
-To request a copy of the latest framework, read on to learn more.

 Above, the IT Managers SD WAN buyers Framework is a great companion when embarking on a procurement project.